Quabbin Quills

 Rebrand Quabbin Quills to align with business identity and create a design system to ensure visual consistency.

-Design a dashboard that lets users view and post work right away.
+Design a home dashboard that allows users to view and interact with the works of others.

 Initial Research